 This may be needed for such measures as cleaning the ear canal of discharge, putting in a wick, or for a more detailed examination of the ear if things don't settle.

-How do I make sure the treatment works?
+How do I make sure the otitis externa treatment works?

-Let the discharge escape: try not to leave balls of cotton wool in the ear canal.
+Try not to leave balls of cotton swabs in the ear canal.
 If the discharge is heavy, you may need to place some cotton wool lightly in the outer part of the canal to mop it up.
 If you do this, replace it frequently with a fresh piece.

 - Lie with the affected ear upwards.